glitznerf/triangular_trading/README.md

 3. Develop risk management system
 4. Test strategy live in spot markets
 5. Create Dashboard for overview and results
-6. Extend opportunity parsing to more than three trades (multi-angular over triangular)
+6. Extend opportunity parsing to more than three trades (k-angular over triangular)
+7. Extend opportunity parsing to more than one base asset